 The hardest part about diving is getting the right depth on a particular topic.
 On the one hand, you want to keep pushing your interviewee to provide why.
 On the other hand, you also have other questions that need to get answered.

 Don’t fret!
 Your interview is just one of many.
 Try to go deep every time - if there’s something missing, you can always ask a different interviewee for those insights.
+You can join Product Manager HQ to get a chance to ask fellow PMs what they do in their interviews.

 Close out the interview by running through hypothetical scenarios with your user, or by running through wireframes and prototypes.
 Now is the time to see whether their behavior is the same as their stated thought process!